Brachylophus bulabula

-Brachylophus bulabula, commonly known as the Central Fijian Banded Iguana is a species of iguanid lizard endemic to some of the larger central and northwestern islands of Fiji (Ovalau, Kadavu and Viti Levu), where it occurs in Fijian wet forest.
+Brachylophus bulabula, commonly known as the Central Fijian banded iguana is a species of iguanid lizard endemic to some of the larger central and northwestern islands of Fiji (Ovalau, Kadavu and Viti Levu), where it occurs in Fijian wet forest.
 It was described by a team led by a scientist from the Australian National University in 2008.
 It is one of the few species of iguana found outside of the New World and one of the most geographically isolated members of the family Iguanidae.
 Initially also reported from Gau Island, in 2017 this population was described as a separate species, B. gau.
 They can grow up to 2 feet long and have an average lifespan of 10-15 years.
 However, there have been some captive Fiji banded iguanas that have lived as long as 25 years.
 Fijian banded iguana typically are found in tropical wet islands that are typically 650-1700 feet above sea level.
 They also like to bask in temperatures ranging from 75-95 F. The areas that are most suitable for Fiji banded iguanas are Viti Levu, Vanua Levu, Ovalau, Viwa, and Kadavu.
 Males are typically are green with blue stripes and the females are green with white stripes.

 Taxonomy and etymology

 The generic name, Brachylophus, is derived from two Greek words: brachys (βραχυς) meaning "short" and lophos (λοφος) meaning "crest" or "plume", denoting the short spiny crests along the back of this species.
 The specific name, bulabula, is a doubling of the Fijian word for "hello": bula.

-The species is closely related to the Fiji banded iguana and the Fiji crested iguana.
+The species is closely related to the Fiji crested iguana.
 This species was described after a mitochondrial DNA analysis of 61 iguanas from 13 islands showed that B. bulabula was genetically and physically different from the two other species.

 All species in this genus are thought to have evolved from ancestors that rafted 9000 km west across the Pacific Ocean from the Americas, where their closest relatives are found.
 It has also been suggested that the genus evolved from iguanas that crossed, in part over dry land bridges, to Fiji from Southeast Asia.